kulkarni-1983/api-service-provider/README.md

 # Guide
 ## Assumptions/Dependencies
 Repository follows `3 musketeers` approach, hence it has very minimal dependencies
-* **Docker Engine**: Code rely on docker running on the system.
+* **Docker Engine**: Make target relies on docker running on the system.
-* **GNU make**: ALl the commands are run through Makefile targets.
+* **GNU make**: All the commands are run through Makefile targets.
 Makefile targets reflect the application life cycle.
 * **AWS access**: Deployment assumes access to the target AWS account and all the required AWS access config is done.
 ## Usage